JakubSzarpak/Terraform_AWS_Azure_Multicloud_Setup/README.md

 This repository will be updated with each change documented.

 <strong>THIS IS NOT PRODUCTION INFRASTRUCTURE</strong> --> certain practices here differ a lot from real world scenarios and are not necessary good to apply mainly due to cost/complexity/security reasons.
-Take it as my sandbox to learn terraform + terragrunt later on, while experimenting with multicloud setup.
+Take it as our sandbox to learn terraform + terragrunt later on, while experimenting with multicloud setup.

 <br>
 <h3 align="left">Languages and Tools used in this project:</h3>